filterpaper/qmk_userspace/readme.md

 # Modular Corne (CRKBD) Build
 Corne keyboard is configured with a few modular build options using [rules.mk](rules.mk):
 ## RGB Matrix default
-Default build will be compiled with RGB matrix support as default:
+Default build will be compiled with RGB matrix support:
 ```
 qmk compile corne.json
 ```

 ## Compiling for OLED display
-The `-e OLED=` option will build support for pet animation on primary OLED with status icons on the secondary.
-Animation are key stroke driven by `tap_timer`.
-To use WPM (at the expense of size), add `-e WPM_ENABLE=yes` to the compile commands:
+The `-e OLED=` option will include pet animation on primary OLED with status icons on secondary.
+Animation are key stroke driven by `oled_tap_timer`.
+To use WPM (at the expense of size), add `-e WPM_ENABLE=yes`.
 ### Bongocat
 Build and flash each side with the corresponding options for left and right aligned Bongocat:
 ```